valinsky/blog/content/posts/llm-context-rot.md

 <br>

 In my opinion, all LLM chats inevitably converge toward context rot as their context becomes increasingly polluted.
 I've had to ditch chats countless times because the LLM started spewing nonsense and no corrective prompts could put it back on track.
-It's worth noting that I'm far from being a [good prompt engineer](https://addyo.substack.com/p/the-prompt-engineering-playbook-for) and I'm sure my noob level prompting skills didn't help.
+I have to admit that my [prompting skills](https://addyo.substack.com/p/the-prompt-engineering-playbook-for) definitely need improvement though.

 The solution is simple, open a new chat and rework the context using the lessons learned from previous chats.
-Your prompts will likely be better, and you'll probably get better results this time around.
+Your prompts will likely be better this time around, and you'll probably get better results.